agile-ts/documentation/docs/packages/core/api/collection/selector/Introduction.md

 ```ts
 const CURRENT_USER = USERS.select(/* current logged-in userId */);
 ```
-If the currently logged-in user logs out and logs in with another user, we can easily update the `Item` (User) that the Selector represents.
+If the currently logged-in user logs out and logs in with another user account, we can easily update the `Item` (User) that the Selector represents.
 ```ts
 CURRENT_USER.select(/* another userId */);